How to use EWWW Image Optimizer

 Automatic optimization on upload

-One-click optimization
+One-click optimization for individual images

-If you are viewing the Media Library in the "list" mode, as mentioned above, you will see links in the Image Optimizer column to optimize/convert/restore an image.
-Also in the Media Library, we can select multiple images and use the drop-down actions to optimize small batches of images.
 It's worth noting that if an image has been optimized before, and you use the Re-optimize or conversion links, it forces the plugin to ignore any previous results, and attempt further compression.
 The one-click links are fine for small batches of images, but what if you have lots of images that you want to optimize all at once?

 Bulk Optimizer

-Show Optimized Images
+View Optimized Images

-From here, you can also remove individual images from the tracking table so that they can be re-optimized.
+As we've seen, the plugin keeps track of all images that have been optimized and you can view every image that has been optimized directly on the settings page.
+This allows you to remove individual images from the image table so that they can be re-optimized.
 This is also where you can check to see if images generated by a particular plugin are being optimized automatically, which takes us to one of the advanced options.

 Beyond the Media Library (Folders to Optimize and Scheduled Optimization)